 There is growing interest in SRI in the Philippines and throughout Southeast Asia.
 According to the Global Impact Investing Network (GIIN), the Philippines is the second-largest impact investing market in Southeast Asia, both in terms of amount of capital deployed and number of deals completed between 2007 and 2017.

 Aside from impact investing, faith funds and community investing are also gaining ground in the Philippines.
 Faith funds are a form of ethical investing anchored on specific religious guidelines and doctrines.
-In the Philippines, a predominantly Catholic country, there is a growing subset of funds that integrates Catholic moral and social teachings into investments, thereby enabling the devout to reconcile their faith and investment practices.
+In a predominantly Catholic Philippines, there is a growing subset of funds that integrates Catholic moral and social teachings into investments, thereby enabling the devout to reconcile their faith with their investment practices.

 Community investing, on the other hand, directly funds organisations that work with communities, especially those unable to secure funds from banks and other financial institutions.
 These organisations usually provide social services to local communities, such as affordable housing and microfinancing.
 The goal of community investing, beyond the financial returns, is to improve quality of life and to lessen dependence on government assistance.
 As with other SRIs, community investing is also guided by ethical frameworks and theories of change on how best to support communities towards independence and self-sufficiency.